 Keep this medicine where children cannot reach it.

-They are available in blister packs containing 2 tablets.
+Available in blister packs containing 2 tablets.
+AUST R 160198.

-Each tablet contains 50 mg or 100 mg of sumatriptan (as sumatriptan succinate) as the active ingredient.
+Each tablet contains 50 mg or 100 mg of sumatriptan succinate as the active ingredient.

-Opadry White, Pink (depending on the colour, contains hypromellose, polyethylene glycol, titanium dioxide, iron oxide red,
+Opadry Pink (50 mg only) which contains hypromellose, polyethylene glycol, titanium

 Apotex Pty Ltd